rosskg/get-cleandataproj/CodeBook.md

-The attached R script (run_analysis.R) performs the following to clean up the data:
+The attached R script (run.analysis.R) performs the following to clean up the data:

     1. Merges the training and test sets to create one data set, namely